2023 Solar Incentives Guide for Meriden, CT - Tax Credits & Rebates

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you've signed a net metering agreement with your Meriden utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you've signed a net metering agreement with your Meriden utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.

 Federal Solar Incentives

-To more fully understand how the ITC might apply to you, contact your local Meriden solar panel installation expert and request more information.
+To know exactly how much money the ITC could save you, contact your local Meriden solar panel installation expert.

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+Under the new program, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local Meriden solar installation company.
+To best understand how the new Clean Energy Credit will apply to you, talk to your local Meriden solar installation expert.